Expert Care for BPH and Prostate Enlargement

 BPH is treated with medications (Flomax and Proscar) as well as with minimally invasive surgical therapy.

 - Difficulty with urination (slow stream, frequent urination, long time to start, dribbling)

 - Erectile dysfunction, impotence, and low testosterone

 Benign Prostatic Hypertrophy: Greenlight Laser of the prostate, Prolieve, Transurethral microwave-thermo therapy (TUMT), Interstitial Laser Coagulation (ILC), Laser Prostate Surgery

-Dr. Alex Shteynshlyuger is a fellowship trained board certified urologist with expertise in treating men with enlarged prostate, BPH and related prostate problems.
-If you or someone you know has been diagnosed with prostate problem, make an appointment to take advantage of Dr. Shteynshlyuger’s expert advice.
+Dr. Alex Shteynshlyuger is a fellowship-trained board-certified urologist with expertise in treating men with enlarged prostate, BPH, and related prostate problems.
+If you or someone you know has been diagnosed with a prostate problem, make an appointment to take advantage of Dr. Shteynshlyuger’s expert advice.